Jankaree/Runelite_plugin_test/README.md

-# Example
+# Hans highlighter
-An example greeter plugin
+This plugin will highlight Hans in Lumbridge